rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/using-the-private-ip-address-on-your-cloud-server.md

 body_format: tinymce
 ---

-Each Cloud Server comes with two addresses that are available for your use.
-One address is an external &rdquo;real-world&rdquo; IP address that is accessible from the Internet and the other is an internal or "private" IP address.
+undefined&rdquo; IP address that is accessible from the Internet and the other is an internal or "private" IP address.
 This internal IP address is on a network commonly called ServiceNet and is used within the Cloud.